How to Automate Access to a Coworking Space

 If you value time and effort, you probably prefer innovative solutions that guarantee flawless experience both for community manager and resident.

-Integrated hardware-software solutions that work with andcards coworking space app is a good example of a contemporary approach to access control.
-The software integrates with digital smart locks and RFID readers to efficiently manage the check-in/out for the meeting rooms.
-It is used for coworking spaces to automate management routines, especially booking procedures and access control for meeting rooms.
+Integrated hardware-software solutions such as integrations of access control systems with andcards coworking space app is a good example of a contemporary approach to access control.
+AC technology integrates with digital smart locks and RFID readers to efficiently manage the check-in/out at your workspace.

-It saves a lot of time with 1-click meeting room booking and simple automatic door unlocking with a smartphone app.
+Unlocking the doors by means of a mobile app adds to the clients' comfort and saves your resources.
 You don’t need to configure the software.
 Just press the “unlock” button on your smartphone and get in.
 The procedure becomes super simple.
 It works for both the coworkers and coworking managers.

 For a better experience, it’s important to make sure that you are going to use an advanced access control system.
 The one providing really futuristic features.
 Keep in mind that old-fashioned access control systems come as a separate software distributed by hardware provider.
-This software is not smart enough to manage your client database, so you have to manage it separately.
+This software is not smart enough to synchronize with your existing client database, so you have to manage both databases separately.
 The processes are not automated which causes poor user experience and enormous operational inefficiencies.
 In the long run, it results in a loss of money.